Fire Cadets

 The program encourages volunteerism within the community as cadets are required to complete 35 volunteer hours of community service upon completion of the program.
 These hours are acquired through community events such as food drives, parades, fundraisers, and fire prevention education.

-Fire Cadets are not paid, but are eligible to receive high school credits for their work.
+Fire Cadets are not paid.
+Youth may be eligible to receive high school credits through the Fire Cadet Program.

 When a Fire Cadet reaches the age of 18; they are eligible, at the discretion of their station officer, to become probationary firefighters and respond to fire calls.